togoid/togoid-config/README.md

 source:
   # Human readable label (intended to be used in a Web UI)
   label: KEGG Orthology
+  # Category (should be a class defined in the TogoID ontology; TBD)
+  type: Ortholog
+  # Unique short name (intended to be used as a name space in RDF)
   name: ko
   # URI prefix (intended to be used as a prefix in RDF)
   prefix: http://identifiers.org/kegg.orthology/